-Yes, please call or send an email to the teacher and the office at firstname.lastname@example.org if your child will be out sick.
+Yes, please send an email to the teacher and the office at firstname.lastname@example.org if your child will be out sick.
 If your child has a diagnosed condition (strep, lice, RSV, or any other communicable disease), please let the office know as well.

 16) If my child is sick, when can they come back to school?

 For the safety of all children, please keep your children home from school until they have been fever-free for 24 hours.
 Children should also have not vomited or had diarrhea in the previous 24 hours before they attend school.
 If your child becomes ill during school hours, we will contact you to come pick them up.
 Please make sure that your emergency contact information is up-to-date in the preschool office.